Aerial view of the KU campus

 Undergraduate Bioengineering Certificate

-The KU School of Engineering DOES NOT currently offer a Bachelor of Science in Bioengineering or Biomedical Engineering.
-Students who wish to experience biomedical engineering can participate in the Undergraduate Bioengineering Certificate program in conjunction with any other engineering discipline.
-This program guides your electives towards the biomedical focused coursework that the various departments offer.
+The Undergraduate Bioengineering Certificate program guides your electives towards the biomedical focused coursework that the various departments offer.
 This method offers students more in-depth knowledge of the basic engineering principles within the chosen discipline upon which they can use as a basis for a Biomedical/Bioengineering graduate degree.

 • Current students can review the requirements and steps to completion, as well as use the links below to sign-up and/or submit forms.